 PROGRAM DESCRIPTION AND OBJECTIVES

-The Department of General Services (DGS) Capital Improvements Program supports the planning, design, construction, renovation, and replacement of facilities required by the operating departments of the County government.
+The Department of General Services (DGS) Capital Improvements Program (CIP) supports the planning, design, construction, renovation, and replacement of facilities required by the operating departments of the County government.
 In addition, the program provides for the scheduled replacement of roofs, internal systems (such as air conditioning), and other components in all buildings owned by the County government.

 In addition to systems replacement and improvement programs, DGS builds, repairs, and renovates structures used by County agencies.
-When operating departments propose renovations to their buildings (such as libraries or fire stations) for improved operational use, DGS also assesses the condition of the physical plant and building systems.
+When departments propose renovations to their buildings (such as libraries or fire stations) for improved operational use, DGS also assesses the condition of the physical plant and building systems.
 Generally, if a decision is made to renovate a specific facility, all work will be included within the project.
 If less than a full-scale renovation is needed, work required for roofs, HVAC, electrical systems, and modifications to comply with the Americans with Disabilities Act will be budgeted within the respective systemic projects.

 HIGHLIGHTS